necroware/nwX287/README.md

 * Benchmarq BQ3285 = Dallas DS12885
 * Benchmarq BQ4285 = Dallas DS14285

+This module can be also used as a replacement for the Hitachi HD146818P RTC chip which was not only used in many PC mainboards, but also in other devices and home computers like the __BBC Master__.
+On some devices the pin 1 has to be pulled up to pin 24 (VCC, Motorola Mode) or down to pin 12 (Ground, Intel Mode) using a 10k resistor.
+This was tested by Adrian on his YT channel (he used a simple bodge wire, but it's safer to use a resistor: https://youtu.be/2Sgleturods?t=2970)

 ## Cutting the module pins

 *Important:* some mainboards seem to use /RCL pin 21, so cut it first if you are